← All beaches & hotels

 ⚠️ The 72-Hour Rain Rule

-The Hawaii Department of Health recommends staying out of the ocean for at least 72 hours after heavy rain.
+The Hawaii Department of Health recommends avoiding ocean water contact for at least 72 hours after heavy rain.
 Near Prince Waikiki, the Ala Wai Canal discharge makes this rule especially important.
 Even after the water clears visually, bacteria can remain elevated for days.

 Get Beach Safety Alerts